Kafū, aged forty-one.

 In the evening, I returned home.

-In the dead of night, Yaefuku came and stayed over.
+At midnight, Yaefuku came and stayed over.

-The cold was bitter.
+The cold was severe.

 January 6th.